Iso-Riemannian Optimization on Learned Data Manifolds: Finding zeros of vector fields

 \end{definition}

-To see how local iso-monotonicity implies monotonicity and how local iso-Lipschitzness implies iso-Lipschitzness we need the following lemma, which is an isometrized version of the zeroth-order Taylor expansion for vector fields.
+To see how local iso-monotonicity implies monotonicity and how local iso-Lipschitzness implies iso-Lipschitzness we need the following lemma, which is an isometrized version of the Fundamental Theorem of Calculus for vector fields.